Are you wondering How to start a Self-Hosted WordPress Blog in India? – well, you’ve landed in the right place.

 Go to >wordpress.org, create a new account, confirm your email id and you are good to go.

-Now you can browse through all the themes available at wordpress.org and you can favorite the ones that you like and would want to refer back later, before finalizing the theme for your blog.
+Now you can browse through all the themes available at wordpress.org and you can favourite the ones that you like and would want to refer back to later, before finalizing the theme for your blog.

 Next, you have the Feature Filter section; here you have the advanced options to narrow down your choices.

 Simply select what type of layout you want, what features you want and select the subject of your blog and click on “Apply Filters”; it will list down all the themes that have those features you have just checked off.